stefanobg/email-template-generator/README.md

 <br/><br/>

 ## 🔥 Motivation
 Through a study case at Equals, I've built this tool to help the entire company to produce a good copy with brand guidelines in a simple way.
-You can check the product case on medium: [still not alive](https://stefanobg.com).
+You can check the product case on medium: [here](https://medium.com/equals-lab/product-case-padronizando-e-mails-corporativos-de-forma-elegante-ee4568d18a53).
 <br/><br/>

 ## 🖥 Example